dendronhq/handbook/handbook/templates.people.onboarding.md

 ## Day 2 - Remote Working and our Values

 ### Remote Work

 <!--Trial/Part-time optional-->

 The first month at a remote company can be hard. **There is as much to unlearn as there is to learn**.
-Gitlab's a pioneer in this regard and have put together a great set of tips and tricks that will help.
-You can view their entire course listed below.
+Check out the resources below to help get you situated.

 - [ ]  If you're new to working in a 100% remote environment, read over the [Guide for starting a new remote role](https://about.gitlab.com/company/culture/all-remote/getting-started/).
 You'll find other tips for operating (and thriving!) in an all-remote setting within the [All-Remote section of the Gitlab handbook](https://about.gitlab.com/company/culture/all-remote/).
 Take some inspiration from the folks at Gitlab on how they structure their remote working day, read this helpful blog post [A day in the life of remote worker](https://about.gitlab.com/blog/2019/06/18/day-in-the-life-remote-worker/)
 - [ ]  Learn more about the `#allremote` onboarding process and additional [best practices](https://about.gitlab.com/company/culture/all-remote/learning-and-development/#how-do-you-onboard-new-team-members).